The State of Digital Transformation - A Global Perspective

 Technology-driven innovation (Region - Sub-Saharan Africa)

-Traditional banking models have been disrupted by the digitalisation of everyday financial services.
+Traditional banking models have been disrupted by the digitalization of everyday financial services.
 Consumers expect access to banking anytime, anywhere, and on any device in a user-friendly way.
 FinTech and e-commerce firms are capturing market share by providing the enhanced experience that customers now demand from technology; affordable mobile devices have further evolved the ways customers interact with financial service providers.

-Despite the numbers being attractive, financial institutions in this region faced a lot of challenges in implementing DFS.
+Despite the numbers being attractive, financial institutions in this region have faced many challenges in implementing DFS.
 International Finance Corporation (IFC) and the Mastercard Foundation conducted a four-year study (2014 - 2018) of seven markets in Sub-Saharan region [Source: “Aligning Expectations: The Business Case for Digital Financial Services: By Christian Rodriguez and Julia Conrad] with the goal to understand the adoption cycle, results, and opportunities of the business case for DFS (setting a benchmark that will help with projections new players).
 Study shows that MNO’s business model can’t be applied to bank solutions without tailoring business models to their specific market contexts, operating expenses, and unique capabilities:

-Wrong assumptions were made about the outreach, customer transaction patterns such as transaction size and frequency, service offering, and revenue generation.
+Wrong assumptions were made about the outreach, and customer transaction patterns such as transaction size and frequency, service offering, and revenue generation.

 The key elements financial institutions need to consider when putting together a financial model for a digital channel, including detailing the main items related to capital investments and operating expense of the channel.
 To understand how to reach self-sustainability of digital banking service, some key recommendations should be implemented such as: adjusting DFS usage forecasts to the reality on the ground; not overcomplicating financial models; generating solutions that address specific market challenges rather than blindly adopting processes used by other DFS providers.
-As an example, digitalization of saving through mobile wallets can reduce cost of serving people in branch to 25%.
+As an example, digitalization of savings through mobile wallets can reduce cost of serving people in branch to 25%.

 IFC and Mastercard Foundation study also observed that some financial institutions were driven by the ambitions and excitement of digital transformation instead of a clear understanding of industry complexity when developing assumptions.
 Because of internal conservatism and difficulty in gaining buy-in, digital transformation leaders tend to oversell an innovative solution and underestimate the cost of implementation.